zertyz/encryptable-tokio-fs/README.md

     // the above is terrible: do not place keys inside the binary.
     // If unavoidable -- e.g., to load initial configs where the
     // per-customer key resides -- use `litcrypt`.
-    // The `wr.rs` example shows how this should be done.
+    // The `wr.rs` example shows how this could be done.

     fs::write(FILE, CONTENTS).await
         .expect("Failed to write to file");